 As eyes are quite delicate and unprotected organs, it is relatively easy to damage them in a variety of ways.
 While wearing protective goggles and safety glasses can help avoid or reduce most eye injuries and potential problems, in certain professions things can easily take the wrong turn during day-to-day assignments.
 If you’ve taken the brunt of an unfortunate workplace accident or were harmed by someone else’s negligence, don’t waste a second and contact our respected and feared compensation lawyers in Allentown and Philadelphia.

 Lean on our expertise to significantly improve your prospects

-Many people complain of tired eyes after staring at a computer screen for a long period of time.
-While this may not seem a serious as loss of vision or physical eye injury, computer vision syndrome or digital eyestrain still causes considerable discomfort and a loss of faculties that can affect your ability to work and enjoy your life.
-Some of these symptoms include:
+Many people complain of eye strain after staring at the screen for a long period.
+While this may not seem as serious as vision damage or physical eye injury, computer vision syndrome still causes considerable discomfort and a loss of faculties that can affect your ability to work, stay productive, and enjoy your life.
+The most common symptoms include:

 - Severe sensitivity to light

 - Burning and itching sensation